 You'll need to decide whether you'd prefer to join the British Army, Royal Air Force (RAF) or Royal Navy.

-Within each of the armed forces there are many roles available, from frontline combat, engineering and medical to intelligence, logistics and education.
+Within each of the armed forces there are many roles available - from frontline combat, engineering and medical specialists to those working in intelligence, logistics and education.

-Explore armed forces job profiles:
+Explore our armed forces job profiles:

 - Armed forces logistics/support officer

 - Armed forces training and education officer

 Consider an armed forces career.